justuswill/Betonrisse/README.md

 In the `data` module, there are tools to generate, process, prepare, analyze, visualize all kinds of data,
-including pipelines to handle prediction of very big 3D images.
+including a pipelines to handle prediction of very big 3D images.

 Generally, each type of dataset should be stored as a `PyTorch Dataset`.
 The relevant implementations are `SynthData`, `Betondata` and `SemiSynthdata`.